 Rebels have been trying to marshal their rag-tag units into a more disciplined force after a rebel advance along about 200 km (125 miles) of coast west from Brega was repulsed and turned into a rapid retreat this week.

-Their stalled campaign has left rebel-held areas in western Libya, notably the city of Misrata, stranded and facing fierce attack from Gaddafi's forces.
-"They are trying to starve and kill people inside the city by all means," said a British-based doctor who had spoken to his friends in the city earlier on Saturday.
+The stalled rebel campaign has left rebel-held areas in western Libya, notably the city of Misrata, stranded and facing fierce attack from Gaddafi's forces.
+"They are trying to starve and kill people inside the city by all means," said a British-based doctor who had spoken to his friends in Misrata on Saturday.

 But he said the city was quieter after heavy shelling on Friday.
 "People are a bit relieved."